2023: The Good, The Bad, The Surprising, & The Disappointing

 The Day Before

-The Day Before was a disaster of epic proportions that failed in every way possible.
-The details of which are too extensive to go into here, so I’m just going to redirect you to my previous entry: The Day Before: From Epic Hype to Unprecedented Disaster.
+The Day Before was a disaster of epic proportions that failed in every way possible—a textbook case in how not to launch a game.
+The full scope of the missteps is too vast to unpack here, so I’ll point you to my earlier deep dive: The Day Before: From Epic Hype to Unprecedented Disaster.

 Dishonorable Mention